A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

-DYGIE++ \cite{DBLP:conf/emnlp/WaddenWLH19} is a BERT-based framework that models text spans and captures within-sentence and cross-sentence context.
+DYGIE++\footnote{The DYGIE means dynamic graph information extraction.} \cite{DBLP:conf/emnlp/WaddenWLH19} is a BERT-based framework that models text spans and captures within-sentence and cross-sentence context.
 Much information extraction tasks, such as named entity recognition, relationship extraction, event extraction, and co-reference resolution, can benefit from the global context across sentences or from phrases that are not locally dependent.
 They carry out event extraction as additional task and span update in the relation graph of event trigger and its argument.
 The span representation is constructed on the basis of multi-sentence BERT coding.

-Question answering methods are emerging as a new way for extracting important keywords from a sentence \cite{DBLP:conf/emnlp/LiuCLBL20,DBLP:conf/emnlp/DuC20,li2021reinforcement}.
-By incorporating domain knowledge into the question set, one can guide the extraction framework to focus on essential semantics extracted from a sentence.
-Existing approaches do not utilize the relations among multiple event arguments, leaving much room for improvement.
-The model aims to close this gap by using the event argument relations to infer roles of event arguments that are hard to settle in isolation, leading to better event argument and event classification performance.

-\textbf{Summary.} Event extraction is an important research direction in information extraction, which plays an important role and has application value in information collection, information retrieval, public opinion analysis, and other aspects.
-Most of the traditional event extraction methods adopt the artificial construction method for feature representation and use the classification model to classify triggers and identify the role of the argument.
-In recent years, the deep learning has shown outstanding effects in image processing, speech recognition, and natural language processing, etc. To settle the drawbacks of traditional methods, deep learning-based event extraction is systematically discussed.
-Before the emergence of the BERT model, the mainstream method is to find the trigger from the text and judge the event type of the text according to the trigger.
+\textbf{Summary.} Most of the traditional event extraction methods adopt the artificial construction method for feature representation and use the classification model to classify triggers and identify the role of the argument.
+In recent years, the deep learning has shown outstanding effects in image processing, speech recognition, and natural language processing, etc. To settle drawbacks of traditional methods, deep learning-based event extraction is systematically discussed.
+Before the emergence of BERT model, the mainstream method is to find the trigger from the text and judge the event type of the text according to the trigger.
 Recently, with the introduction of the event extraction model by BERT, the method of identifying event types based on the full text has become mainstream.
 It is because BERT has outstanding contextual representation ability and performs well in text classification tasks, especially when there is only a small amount of data.